AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex3.md

 ![demo](./images/ex2/6-2.png)

-You'll then be on the **OAuth Consent Screen configuration**-window.
+You'll then be on the **OAuth Consent Screen configuration** window.

 ![demo](./images/ex3/6-3a.png)